 - Spoon the chicken and veggie mixture into each of the crescent dough crusts, filling even with the top of the crust.

 - Take the remaining dough and cut out small animals or shapes, of your choice, to top each of the pies.
-The ones I purchased on Amazon are currently unavailable, but they are similar to these: https://www.amazon.com/Chicago-Metallic-5-Piece-Plunger-Cutters/dp/B00K2S2AEE/ref=sr_1_15?ie=UTF8&qid=1490293867&sr=8-15&keywords=cookie+cutter+plunger.
+These are the ones I purchased on Amazon, but they are currently unavailable.
+However, there are similar ones available featuring different animals (like these).
 I love the added detail on top of the shapes!
 If you don’t have any small cookie cutters on hand, you can simply cut thin little strips of dough and do a traditional lattice, or cross-hatch, pattern on top of your pies.

 - Bake the pies for 15-20 minutes, or until they are nice and golden brown.
 Let cool, before serving.